Snow Days: How to Prepare for a Last Minute Care Crisis

 Did you know that many companies provide backup child care as a work benefit?
 If your company offers child care onsite or at a nearby facility, great.
 Get on the list.
 The trick is to register before the snow comes to ensure you're in their system.

 If your employer doesn't offer emergency child care or it was booked, you'll need to get a bit more creative and find a last-minute sitter.
-A fast and easy way to find that person is through My Town, Care.com's online feature that offers a map-view of all the sitters in your neighborhood and lets you browse their vital stats and availability.
+A faster and easier way to find that person is through My Town, Care.com's online feature that offers a map-view of all the sitters in your neighborhood and lets you browse their vital stats and availability.
 Theoretically, these sitters are walking distance and can don a pair of snow boots and trek on over to your house.
 Problem solved.

 Note: To use Care.com's My Town service, you need to be a member, which is a free and relatively painless process.
 Once you're in, much of the legwork is done for you.
-For example, premium membership entitles you to unlimited access to free background checks.
+For example, premium membership entitles you to unlimited access to free preliminary background checks.
 References are equally as streamlined.
 Care.com records interviews with caregiver-provided references and makes them available to all members.

 Start now before the snow and interview walking-distance backup care providers, adding the ones you love to your list of favorites.
 When the snow hits, Care.com can send them an instant message announcing your need for help.
 Ideally, your crisis is solved before you can even shovel out your car.

 A shared child care experience, based on a point system, you can join a co-op and swap babysitting jobs with other local families -- for free.
 (The point system tracks it to make sure no one leans on another too much.)
 Other get-creative ideas include doing a kid-swap with your neighbors, either for the whole day and returning the favor next time, or half the day at your house and half the day at her house.
 Alternately you and your spouse can have an agreement that you both work from home on such days and watch the children in shifts.

 Tip 4: Start a Neighborhood Group